 Variable Output Levels

-Furnaces are now available with two-stage and modulating output levels.
-This equipment is more efficient and can significantly improve comfort levels by more evenly distributing the warm air in your home.
-Customers often complain that parts of their home don’t heat well, or that they freeze in certain areas and boil in others.
-By delivering air at a reduced output level for a longer period of time, variable output equipment can eliminate or reduce these issues.
+Two-stage and modulating furnaces can significantly improve comfort by more evenly distributing the warm air in your home, at quieter, less intrusive levels.
+Customers who have forced air heating often complain that parts of their homes don’t heat well, or that they freeze in certain areas and boil in others, or that temperature swings are too noticeable!
+The best replacement furnace solution to help address these concerns is a modulating furnace.
+By delivering air at a reduced output level for longer periods of time, adjusting in small increments to the needs of your home, variable output equipment can potentially eliminate, or significantly reduce these issues.

 Energy Savings Calculator